thycotic/dsv-docs/extensions/kubernetes/index.md

           value: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-xxxxxxxxx
 ```

-When the broker is running, it watches for new pods coming online that execute with a specific annotation, *dsv*.
+When the broker is running, it watches for new pods coming online that execute with a specific Annotation, *dsv*.
 For each such pod, it looks at the value of the **tenant** to be used, and adds the pod to its internal registry.

 ### The Broker YAML File